-Once the student has passed the PPD milestone, they should begin drafting chapters 1-3 of their dissertation.
+Once the student has passed the PPD milestone by receiving approval from the PPD committee, they should begin drafting chapters 1-3 of their dissertation.
 These chapters are referred to as the proposal because they make a proposition to do research in the future.
 In addition to chapters 1-3, the proposal should also include the following elements: